Back to AIHPA Home Page

 Welcome to the Game!

-Sporting Shooting enthusiasts can now develop shooting skills and experience that will increase enjoyments and rewards in matches and tournaments that take place at an international level.
+Sporting Shooting enthusiasts can now develop and refine shooting skills and experience that will increase enjoyments and rewards in matches and tournaments that take place at an international level right here in Australia.

 Almost any centrefire rifle, capable of completing the given course of fire, has the ability to contest High Power Rifle matches at a competitive level.
 These matches have evolved over many years of experience to test shooter ability rather than the equipment.
 Most typical rifle calibres from 22cal up to the 30’s, and most everything in between, will get you well and truly in the game, and from then it is a matter of practice.